sugar-ryusei/3DFaciesModel/README.md

 *3DFaciesModel* includes sample outcrop data located approximately 350 m from the western end of the outcrop to allow testing of the program.

+Conda environment `.yml` files are stored in `conda_environment` folder.
+Use `pointcloud.yml` for point cloud processing and `neuralnetwork.yml` for building the CNN model, if needed.

 To reproduce the 3D facies model, run the Python files in `working_directory` folder in this order.

 ### 1. Translate 3D Point Cloud to 2D Images